Maksym Radziwill: Honors and awards

 In 2016, along with Kaisa Matomäki of the University of Turku, Radziwill was awarded the SASTRA Ramanujan Prize.

 In February 2017, Maksym Radziwill was awarded the prestigious Sloan Fellowship.

 In 2018, he was awarded the Coxeter–James Prize by the Canadian Mathematical Society.
 In 2018 he was invited with Matomäki to present their work at the International Congress of Mathematicians.

 With Matomäki, he is one of five winners of the 2019 New Horizons Prize for Early-Career Achievement in Mathematics, associated with the Breakthrough Prize in Mathematics.

-In the same year he was awarded the Stefan Banach Prize by the Polish Mathematical Society.
+In the same year he was awarded the Stefan Banach Prize (2018) of the Polish Mathematical Society.
 For 2023 he received the Cole Prize in Number Theory of the AMS.
+In 2023, he was also invited to give a Łojasiewicz Lecture by the Jagiellonian University.